Skallaturi/hephaistos-importer/README.md

 ## Bugs

 Since I am essentially reverse-engineering Hephaistos' calculations, I am absolutely sure that I haven't caught every variable that might influence the stats.
-Bug reports on specific combinations that doesn't show up would be very welcome.
+Bug reports on specific combinations that don't work (such as a feat that should add to KAC but doesn't) would be very welcome.
 For now, I just know that it works with my group's characters.

 ## Roadmap